-Step 1: Light grill and set up high direct heat.
+Step 1: Light your grill and set it up for high direct heat.

 Step 2: Rinse the pork chops under cold water and pat them dry.
 Season the pork on both sides with a pinch of salt and allow them to sit out at room temperature.

 Step 4: Melt apple jelly and butter in a small saucepan over low heat, whisking until it’s smooth and the consistency of syrup.
 Continue whisking while adding honey, Dijon mustard, Ancho chili, and cinnamon.
 Keep glaze warm and set aside.